Jacob-s-Lab/GDK_annotations/TranscriptSplittingSnpeff.md

 # VCF to TSV

-After running the SnpEff annotation, we will obtain a VCF file corresponding to your input.
+After running the SnpEff annotation, we will obtain a VCF file corresponding to our input.
 To facilitate downstream processing, we convert it to a TSV format using `bcftools`.
 During this conversion, the TAG used as the `key` is extracted along with the `ANN` field; you may optionally exclude the `LOF` and `NMD` columns as needed.

 Use `bcftools` v1.18:
 ```bash